webarch-coop/ansible-role-docker/README.md

   </tbody>
 </table>

-See the [documentation for the Docker daemon config file](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file) for all the options available and convert these to YAML or use by this role, for example:
+See the [documentation for the Docker daemon config file](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file) for all the options available and convert these to YAML for use by this role, for example:

 ```yml
 docker_daemon: